FAQ

 • Is there sparring?

 • Do you use belts?
-Will there be testing?
+How do they work?

-• I’m older, out of shape, or dealing with injuries.
+• I’m older, out of shape, or working around injuries.
 Can I still train?

-• Is this good cross-training for BJJ or other martial arts?
+• Is this good cross-training if I do BJJ, Muay Thai, or similar?

 • Can I try a class before committing?